 Leg or foot pain is usually indicative of an underlying problem but there are other signs and symptoms that may warrant a thorough biomechanical exam.
 For example, children may have frequent injuries secondary to falling.
 Tripping frequently could be due to an abnormal gait pattern.
 You may also notice your child not wanting to participate in physical activities, such as sports or outdoor recreation, due to an inability to run properly.
 Kids with pain when they run often get discouraged when participating in such activities.

 - In-toeing/Out-toeing: In-toeing, or pigeon toeing, is caused by a curved foot (metatarsus adductus), twisted shin (internal tibial torsion) or a twisted thigh bone (femoral anteversion).
 This is commonly seen in both feet and more common in girls than boys.
 Out-toeing can be caused by a twisted shin (external tibial torsion).
 It usually occurs on one foot and it affects boys and girls equally.

 - Flatfoot: This is a condition seen when the arches of the child’s foot collapse.
-This is due to over pronation (A tendency of the foot to tilt toward the middle of the body.
-Can cause foot and knee pain.)
+This is due to over pronation (a tendency of the foot to tilt toward the middle of the body. it can cause foot and knee pain.)
 Several treatments can be considered including stretching, bracing, orthotics and rarely surgical correction.

 Brown University afﬁliated clinicians and residents are available by appointment every other Friday morning from 9 a.m. to 12 p.m.